Admonstrator/Admonstrator/README.md

 I am not Ukrainian myself but my wife is.
 We have family and friends in Ukraine and are deeply concerned about the current situation.
 If you can afford it, please consider donating to the [Ukraine's defenders](https://war.ukraine.ua/donate/).

 There are plenty of charities you can donate to - if you don't want to donate to the military.
 Every little bit helps! 🙏

+## Questions about GL.iNet devices?

+If you have any questions about GL.iNet devices or OpenWrt in general, feel free to contact me on the [GL.iNet forum](https://forum.gl-inet.com/u/admonstrator/summary) - where I volunteer as a technical support moderator.